 Although there is broad prevalence of HER2 expression across tumor types, HER2-targeting agents have only been approved for patients with HER2-positive breast and gastric cancers, with HER2-positivity based on protein overexpression or gene amplification.
 Only trastuzumab is approved for both indications.
-Additional approved HER2-targeting agents include the following: pertuzumab, trastuzumab emtansine, trastuzumab-hyaluronidase-oysk, lapatinib, neratinib, and most recently, trastuzumab-deruxtecan and tucatinib.
+Additional approved HER2-targeting agents for HER2-positive breast cancer include the following: pertuzumab, trastuzumab emtansine, trastuzumab-hyaluronidase-oysk, lapatinib, neratinib, and most recently, trastuzumab-deruxtecan and tucatinib.
+According to Evaluate Ltd., a third party that provides commercial intelligence for the pharmaceutical industry, HER2-targeting therapeutics generated approximately \$11 billion in worldwide revenues in 2019, and Evaluate Ltd.'s consensus estimated sales of these currently approved agents is projected to grow to \$15.9 billion in 2026.